-Colorado is working to fulfill the promise of two historic health care laws–the Patient Protection and Affordable Care Act at the federal level and the Health Care Affordability Act at the state level.
-Combined, the laws will strengthen Colorado’s safety net coverage by expanding Medicaid up to 133% of poverty for adults under 65 years of age.
+Colorado has been working to fulfill the promise of two historic health care laws–the Patient Protection and Affordable Care Act at the federal level and the Health Care Affordability Act at the state level.
+Combined, the laws strengthened Colorado’s safety net coverage by expanding Medicaid up to 133% of poverty for adults under 65 years of age.
 New Medicaid eligibility for low-income adults will create the opportunity for more continuous care, more preventive services, and a better response to health needs as they arise.

 Key Data Points: